 Base salaries are designed to provide recurring compensation for the fulfillment of the duties and responsibilities associated with job roles, and are paid in cash on a semi-monthly basis.
 The base salaries for our executive officers are structured to be market-competitive and to attract and retain these key employees.
-An executive's base salary is also determined by reviewing the executive's other compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.
-In 2012, the Compensation Committee reviewed a summary of executive compensation paid at comparable small, publicly-traded medical device companies prepared by management.
-Based on this review, the Compensation Committee determined that it was appropriate to make a modest increase to the base salaries paid to our executive officers.
-On March 19, 2012, the Compensation Committee approved a 2.0% increase to the base salaries to each of our executive officers that was effective April 1, 2012.
-The committee did not recommend any other adjustments to executive officers' base salaries for 2012.
-On February 15, 2013, the Board of Directors appointed Mr. Lea, the company's
+Each executive officer's base salary is also determined by reviewing the executive officer's other compensation to ensure that the executive officer's total compensation is in line with our overall compensation philosophy.
+As a result of the positive vote by the Gastroenterology and Urology Devices Panel of the Medical Devices Advisory Committee (the "Panel") of the FDA regarding the safety, efficacy and benefit/risk ratio of the Company's Maestro Rechargeable System that occurred at the Panel's meeting on June 17, 2014, and after consideration of the peer group compensation study conducted by Pearl Meyer on behalf of the Company, the Board of Directors approved increases to the base annual salary of its executive officers, effective as of July 1, 2014.
+The Board of Directors adopted the salary increases based upon the recommendations of Pearl Meyer in order to align the compensation of the Company's executive officers with that of their peers in comparable companies.
+The following table sets forth the increase to the annual base salary for each of the Company's named executive officers and their new annual base salary as of July 1, 2014.